Patrick O'Connell (footballer): Real Oviedo

-From September 1929 until May 1931 O'Connell managed Real Oviedo in the Segunda División.
+From September 1929 until May 1931, O'Connell managed Real Oviedo in the Segunda División.

 Real Betis

-Between 1931 and 1935 O'Connell managed Real Betis, at the time known as Betis Balompie.
-After leading them to the Segunda División title in 1932 he then guided Betis, with a team that included Lecue, to their one and only La Liga title in 1935.
-Betis won the title on 28 April 1935 with a 5–0 win against O'Connell's former team Racing de Santander.
-The night before the game, which was played in Santander, O'Connell visited the Racing squad at a hotel where they were staying and allegedly tried to persuade them to lose the game.
+Between 1931 and 1935, O'Connell managed Real Betis, at the time known as Betis Balompie.
+After leading them to the Segunda División title in 1932, he then guided Betis, with a team that included Lecue, to their one and only La Liga title in 1935.
+Betis won the title on 28 April 1935, with a 5–0 win against O'Connell's former team Racing Santander.
+The night before the game, which was played in Santander, O'Connell visited the Racing squad at a hotel where they were staying, and allegedly tried to persuade them to lose the game.
 Betis had to beat Racing to overtake their rivals Real Madrid.

 FC Barcelona

-O'Connell's success with Real Betis attracted the interest of FC Barcelona who appointed him as successor to Franz Platko for the 1935–36 season.
+O'Connell's success with Real Betis attracted the interest of Barcelona, who appointed him as successor to Franz Platko for the 1935–36 season.
 With a squad that included Josep Escolà, Domènec Balmanya, Joan Josep Nogués and Enrique Fernández, O'Connell guided Barça to the Campionat de Catalunya and the Copa de España final.
-In the final they played Real Madrid and with Real leading 2–1, Escolà was denied a late equaliser after a spectacular save by Ricardo Zamora.
+In the final, they played Real Madrid and with Real leading 2–1, Escolà was denied a late equaliser after a spectacular save by Ricardo Zamora.

-During the 1936–37 season La Liga was suspended because of the Spanish Civil War.
-However clubs in the Republican area of Spain competed in the Mediterranean League.
-In early 1937, FC Barcelona received an offer from a businessman, Manuel Mas Serrano, via one of their players, Josep Iborra.
+During the 1936–37 season, La Liga was suspended because of the Spanish Civil War.
+However, clubs in the Republican area of Spain competed in the Mediterranean League.
+In early 1937, Barcelona received an offer from a businessman, Manuel Mas Serrano, via one of their players, Josep Iborra.
 Serrano proposed that the club travel to play a series of exhibition matches in Mexico and the United States.
 According to the offer, the club would be paid $15,000 with all costs covered.
-An FC Barcelona party of 20 – 16 players plus O'Connell, Ángel Mur, Rossend Calvet, the club secretary and Modest Amorós, the club doctor.
-In Mexico they played against, among others, Club América, Atlante F.C., Necaxa and a Mexican XI.
+This was to involve a Barcelona party of 20: 16 players, plus O'Connell, Ángel Mur, Rossend Calvet, the club secretary and Modest Amorós, the club doctor.
+In Mexico, they played against, among others, Club América, Atlante, Necaxa and a Mexican XI.
 In the United States, they played against Brooklyn Hispano, Brooklyn St. Mary's Celtic and an American Soccer League XI.
 They finished the tour with a game against a Hebrew XI.

-Due to the financial success of this tour, FC Barcelona cleared their debts and saved the club, however O'Connell returned to Spain with only four players after the others chose to go into exile in Mexico and France.
-By the 1937–38 season the Republican area was reduced in size and a second Mediterranean League was impossible to organise.
-However a Lliga Catalana, featuring just Catalan teams, was organised.
-Despite a depleted squad, O'Connell and FC Barcelona won both the Lliga Catalana and the Campionat de Catalunya.
+Due to the financial success of this tour, Barcelona cleared their debts and saved the club; however, O'Connell returned to Spain with only four players, after the others chose to go into exile in Mexico and France.
+By the 1937–38 season, the Republican area was reduced in size, and a second Mediterranean League was impossible to organise.
+However, a Lliga Catalana, featuring just Catalan teams, was organised.
+Despite a depleted squad, O'Connell and Barcelona won both the Lliga Catalana and the Campionat de Catalunya.

 Sevilla FC

-O'Connell went on to manage Sevilla FC between 1942 and 1945.
+O'Connell went on to manage Sevilla between 1942 and 1945.
 During his first season in charge, 1942–43, he guided the club to second place in La Liga.